armbrustlab/MarPRISM/README.md

 jupyter-notebook lambertModel_crossValidation.ipynb
 conda deactivate
 ```
+Output:
-This will output two csv files for the previous version of the model (Lambert et al. 2022): one for the mean and standard error of the F1 score for the overall model, and one for the mean and standard error of the F1 score treating each trophic mode separately.
+   'lambert_model_overall_f1_score.csv': the overall mean and standard error of the F1 score for the previous version of the model (Lambert et al. 2022).
+   'lambert_model_overall_f1_score_byClass.csv': the mean and standard error of the F1 score by trophic mode for the previous version of the model (Lambert et al. 2022).

 ### **How to test MarPRISM on test transcriptomes**
 - `modelDevelopmentTesting/testTranscriptomes.csv` can be run through `MarPRISM.ipynb` to recreate trophic predictions.
 - Transcript per million counts for the test transcriptomes are located [here](https://zenodo.org/uploads/14518902)